Police in Norway investigate an explosion outside the US Embassy in Oslo

 “The police have stated that they are investigating the case with significant resources, and that nothing indicates the situation poses any danger to the public.”

-The U.S. Embassy in Oslo referred media inquiries to the U.S. State Department, which said it was aware of the incident and was opening its own investigation.
+The U.S. Embassy in Oslo referred media queries to the U.S. State Department, which didn’t immediately return a request for comment.

-“We thank the Norwegian authorities for supporting the investigation,” the statement said.